-Elizabeth, whose work is included above, followed her introduction with the following paragraph

-Conservatives support local and small governments, and "expect" them to deliver "tasks that individuals cannot do, such as building highways and maintaining police forces and armies" (Cooper and Peck MacDonald 225).
-They believe in "individual freedom," and "that people have abandoned many traditional moral principles" (Cooper Peck MacDonald 228).
-Libertarianism is more extreme than conservatism and liberalism.
-Libertarians support "individual freedom" and "feel that people are free to make their own decisions about their own lives even if they choose to harm themselves" (Cooper Peck MacDonald 274).
+Elizabeth, whose work is included above, followed her introduction with the following paragraph deliver "tasks that individuals cannot do, such as building highways and maintaining police forces and armies" (Cooper and Peck MacDonald 225).
+They "individual freedom," and "that people have abandoned many traditional moral principles" (Cooper Peck MacDonald 228).
+Libertarianism is than conservatism and liberalism.
+Libertarians "individual freedom" and "feel that people are free to make their own decisions about their own lives even if they choose to harm themselves" (Cooper Peck MacDonald 274).
 They feel that the government does more harm to the American people rather than helping them.
 Libertarians do not support government aid, and believe that, "it only encourages behavior that most Americans disapprove of" (Cooper and Peck MacDonald 273).
 Liberals, on the other hand, believe that "the government should protect individual liberties and promote general welfare by providing a safety net for the less fortunate" (Cooper Peck MacDonald 251).
 Liberals believe it is not the size of the government that is important, but the quality of the government that matters.
 Also, the government should not interfere with matters of personal morality.
 "They value individual rights and [are] wary of restrictions on personal behavior" (Cooper and Peck MacDonald 251).